Quick, Creamy Tomato Soup (without a Drop Of Cream)

 After downing a bowl for supper, my oldest proclaimed it “the best tomato soup you’ve made” (and I’ve thrown down a lot of tomato soup).

-It doesn’t require special ingredients.
+It requires no special ingredients.

 No running to the market for fresh herbs, or cream, vegetable stock, or chicken broth.
 If you have a can of tomatoes in your pantry, you’re good to go.